 I have been hearing about this chocolate & bacon craze for A WHILE now.
 Not gonna lie, my first impression was, gross!
 I’ve been intrigued enough to check out a few recipes every now and again, but until recently never dared to make the leap.
 Some friends were having a “crawfish boil”, which not being from the south was also new to me.
-I knew there would primarily be men there, and when I posed the idea of bacon chocolate cupcakes to my husband his face lit up immediately and I knew I had a winner!
+I knew there would primarily be men there, and when I posed the idea of bacon chocolate cupcakes to my friends their faces lit up immediately and I knew I had a winner!

 I struggled with which combination to do as far as icing goes, but when I saw this recipe from The Novice Chef I knew it was the one.
 I was right!
 I was especially in love with the icing, it’s sinfully amazing!
 It does call for REAL maple syrup, and it is soooo worth the investment for this recipe.
 I really don’t think regular imitation maple syrup we use for pancakes would cut it here, sorry Aunt Jemima.
 I also added a little splash of imitation maple flavor which took the maple flavor over the top.
 I’m now dreaming of many maple syrup icing topped yummies and can’t wait to make this again!
 Enjoy!!
 Oh and don’t miss you’re chance to win in the giveaway that ends tomorrow..
 Details in the post below!